AM-Mikey/Laputa/assets/.Obsidian/Laputa/Characters/Basil.md

 ##### Personality
 Basil is a genius and a creative worker who likes being alone.
 Despite this he tends to get caught up in his work and not pay attention to the outside world.
 When frustrated he rips up his designs.
 Besides Sage, the thing he cares for most are the potted plants outside the shop.

+- Thoroughout the game we can keep in contact with Basil via radio